 Here's a general guideline for different workout regimes:

 Rest days aren't necessary for light cardio (unless it is recommended by your doctor).
-Those doing high intensity cardio like HIIT should incorporate rest days every 3-5 days.
+Those doing high intensity cardio like HIIT should incorporate rest days every 3-5 days, and should have a rest period of 24-48 hours in between high-intensity sessions.
 Our suggestion is to incorporate one full rest day, and have 1-2 active rest days when needed.
-So in the days between your intense cardio session, do something different.
-Do a core workout, a yoga stretch session, lift weights, etc. Something light that isn't going to interfere with your next workout.
+So in the days between your intense cardio session, do a low-impact workout.
+Like walking, a core workout, a yoga stretch session, lift weights, etc. Something light that isn't going to interfere with your next workout.

 The great thing about strength training is that you can incorporate rest days by rotating the muscle being trained.
 This is known as a workout split.
 After exercising a specific muscle group, let it rest for one or two days.
 But in those one to two days you can focus on another muscle group.
 For example, Monday can be a lower body day, then Tuesday focuses on another muscle group like back and biceps.
 This gives your muscles a chance to repair and allows you to target every muscle group to keep your body balanced.